Biggy1606/emmetify-py-web/README.md

 - Shortening URLs

 Check our documentation for detailed optimization strategies and their impact on token reduction.

+## Why Not Just Use Markdown? 🤔

+While Markdown is great for content representation, it removes HTML structure that's crucial for web automation.
+When working with tools like Selenium or Playwright, you need the actual DOM structure to click buttons, fill forms, and follow links.
+Emmetify gives you the best of both worlds:

+- Preserves complete HTML structure for accurate element targeting
+- Uses fewer tokens than raw HTML (up to 90% reduction)
+- Allows LLMs to make informed decisions about page navigation and interaction

+Perfect for scenarios where you need both efficiency and structural fidelity!

 ## The Technology Behind It 🔍